instituutnederlandsetaal/BlackLab/site/docs/guide/040_query-language/010_token-based.md

 ### Lookahead/lookbehind

 ::: tip Supported from v4.0
-This feature will be supported from BlackLab 4.0 (and current development snapshots).
+This feature is supported from BlackLab 4.0.
 :::

 Just like most regular expressions engines, BlackLab supports lookahead and lookbehind assertions.
 These match a position in the text but do not consume any tokens.
 They are useful for matching a token only if it is followed or preceded by other token(s).